Fiserv/payment-exchange-rtp/docs/introduction/getting-started.md

 ## Start Making Requests

 After authentication you will be given an access token and a refresh token.
-The access token should beused in the authorization header: “Authorization: Bearer <access_token>”.
+The access token should be used in the authorization header: “Authorization: Bearer <access_token>”.
-The refresh token should be used within the configurable refreshinterval (set during client implementation, default 10 minutes).
+The refresh token should be used within the configurable refresh interval (set during client implementation, default 10 minutes).

 ## Refresh an Access Token